|Name||George H. Sheldon|

 Tampa, Florida , United States

-After an unsuccessful 1984 campaign for Congress, Sheldon went back to private law practice, joining the law firm of Levine, Freedman, Hirsch and Levinson in Tampa.
-In 1987 he established a consulting firm, Sheldon, Cusick and Associates, and successfully lobbied for initial funding of $52 million for computers in the classroom and for increased funding in subsequent years.
+In 1983, he joined the law firm of Levine, Freedman, Hirsch and Levinson in Tampa and established a consulting firm in 1987 of Sheldon, Cusick and Associates.
+He effectively lobbied for initial funding for computers in the classroom and for increased funding in following years.